 Meal-prep Meatball Vietnamese Noodle Bowls, also known as Bun Cha, involve a cold noodle salad loaded with fresh vegetables and herbs—and, of course, meatballs.
 No two bites taste the same, and—in my book, at least—that’s beautiful.

 On lazy Sunday afternoons, I take a little time to make a pick-me-up office lunch to stave off the Monday blues.
 I think it’s fun to have a meal with “some assembly required”—meaning that you add some of this and a bit of that from an assortment of colorful containers, sprinkle with sauce and peanuts, tear herbs over the top, and SNARF.
 It drives co-workers—especially if they have a sad McWhatever Sandwich—absolutely crazy with lunch-envy.

 As the name suggests, I always prep the vegetables for meal-prep meatball Vietnamese noodle bowls in advance, which lends itself very well to packing into lunch containers to take to work.

-The dish is served cold, so no need for reheating.
+You serve the dish cold, so no need for reheating.